rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 4. Run the script with the initialization option.
 Type:

 ```
-[root@localhost scripts]#  *./check.sh   -i*
+[root@localhost scripts]# ./check.sh -i

 Untainted baseline file (~/etc.bak/md5_good) has been created !!
 ```

 5. Use the ls command to view contents root’s home directory.
-You should have a new directory named “etc.bak” therein.
+You should have a new directory named `etc.bak` therein.
-   Use the cat command to view the “/root/etc.bak/md5_good” file – just for fun.
+   Use the cat command to view the `/root/etc.bak/md5_good` file – just for fun.

 7. Run the script using the verify option.
 Type:

 ```
 [root@localhost scripts]# ./check.sh -v

 Nothing wrong here.
 ```

 You should get the output above if all is well.

-7. You will deliberately alter the /etc/kdump.conf files under the /etc directory.
+7. You will deliberately alter the `/etc/kdump.conf` files under the `/etc` directory.
 Type:

     ```
     [root@localhost scripts]# echo "# This is just a test" >> /etc/kdump.conf
     ```
 8. Now run the check.sh script again in verification mode.
 Type: